-Christian Quattrociocchi received a BA in History and Spanish Language and Literature from Colgate University in 2016.
+Biography: Prior to coming to Hopkins, Quattrociocchi received his B.A. in History and Spanish Language and Literature from Colgate University in 2016.
 His research interests include Golden Age Spanish literature, the Spanish Picaresque, Colonial Latin American literature, and also the Spanish Baroque and Latin American Neo-baroque.
-Particularly, he is interested in looking at both Spanish and Latin American literature produced during the colonial period in a transatlantic comparative framework.
+Particularly, he is interested in looking at both Spanish and Latin American literature produced during the colonial period in a transatlantic, comparative framework.

 Ian Q. Rogers is Graduate Liaison for the Program in Latin American Studies and Gilman Fellow in the Department of German & Romance Languages & Literatures at The Johns Hopkins University.
 His research interests include (Post) Colonial Theory, Aztec Philosophy, Counter-Reformation Theology, Crypto-Islam in Spain, Art History of XVI c.
 Iberia, and Literatures of “Early Modernity”.